Val, E & Cie (Ancienne Maison Effler)

 Vianne, Verrerie de

-Vianne, France (1928-2005, 2009 -)
+Vianne, France (1928-2005, 2009 to present)

 Founded by the Laubenheimer Brewery to produce bottles.
 Not economically viable, it was purchased by two industrialists in 1930, who began production of oil-lamps, then of general lighting components.
 Went bankrupt in 2005, but was bought out in 2009 by ex-employees, & has now re-opened